meetwudi/des001/README.md

 Because it is hard to collect the authors' facebook/twitter/email address, so we will just use placeholder for those information.
 The detailed content describtions will be in [content.md](content.md).

 ###Step 3: Wireframes
+I created wireframes with [OmniGraffle](www.omnigroup.com/omnigraffle/), which is a great tool to work with.